7 Secret Ways Doctors Boost Their Immune Systems

 When we sleep, our body is able to repair damaged tissues and remove toxins that have accumulated throughout the day, says Katherine Hall, PhD, a sleep psychologist at Somnus Therapy.
 “Studies also show that sleep improves immune cells known as T-cells, which fight off cells infected by viruses and other pathogens and help keep us healthy.”

-But the amount of sleep you get is just as important as its quality—and 2020 research showed that people who keep consistent sleep schedules (going to bed and waking up at the same time daily) have stronger immune systems.
+But the amount of sleep you get is just as important as its quality—and 2020 research highlights how people who keep consistent sleep schedules (going to bed and waking up at the same time daily) have stronger immune systems.
+In fact, a 2023 review published in Sleep Health, the Journal of The National Sleep Foundation, found that a consistent sleep schedule boosts a wide range of health measures, including cognitive, cardiovascular, metabolic, inflammatory, and mental health.

 Relaxed woman sitting on the floor practicing meditation after reading book.